HOW TO SHAVE YOUR ARMPIT

 - Apply very short strokes rather than one long, so you can have a better hold at the razor angle and adapt it to follow each curve.

-- And the king of tricks: Shave in a STAR shape, rather than just going up and down multiple times.
-Hairs under your arm have various growth directions.
+- And the most useful trick: Shave in a STAR shape, rather than just going up and down multiple times.
+Armpit hairs under have various growth directions.
 By shaving with one passage on each direction, you will get the closest shave possible while limiting irritations.

 Once hairs are gone, pat dry the area with a towel.
-If you apply a deodorant, chose a natural one that works on probiotics for example, so it wont irritate your skin or clog your pores.
+If you apply a deodorant, chose on with a natural composition, so it wont irritate your skin or clog your pores.

 Photo by Marcelo Matarazzo